 - Eating a full breakfast, not just a piece of toast with some butter, and eating it within an hour of waking up if at all possible.

 - Incorporating more veggies into every single meal, even breakfast.
-I’ve become a huge sweet potato junkie as you can probably see from my week 2 Whole 30 meal plan!
+I’ve become a huge sweet potato junkie for all my meals.

-- Weekly meal planning my breakfasts, lunches, and dinners so I don’t run into the no food = no eating problem
+- Weekly meal planning my breakfasts, lunches, and dinners so I don’t run into the no food = no eating problem.
+I typically use this weekly meal planner (also includes some great meal planning tips!).

 - Thinking about what I’m eating and if it’s worth it before I eat it.
 Sometimes things are worth it and sometimes they’re not.